viktordimitrov/SmartSurveillance-3rdYearProject/README.md

-# Group M8 - SYSC 3010 Group Project
-# Dailin Luo, Hanshan Wang, Viktor Dimitrov & Jonathan Arava
+# Group M8: Dailin Luo, Hanshan Wang, Viktor Dimitrov & Jonathan Arava

 All final files used for the demonstration of the Smart Surveillance Car are within the main branch.